History of the Actor model: Smalltalk

 Alan Kay was influenced by message passing in the pattern-directed invocation of Planner in developing Smalltalk-71.
 Hewitt was intrigued by Smalltalk-71 but was put off by the complexity of communication that included invocations with many fields including global, sender, receiver, reply-style, status, reply, operator selector, etc.

-In 1972 Kay visited MIT and discussed some of his ideas for Smalltalk-72 building on the Logo work of Seymour Papert and the "little person" model of computation used for teaching children to program.
+In 1972, Kay visited MIT and discussed some of his ideas for Smalltalk-72 building on the Logo work of Seymour Papert and the Little Man Computer (little person) model of computing used for teaching children to program.
 However, the message passing of Smalltalk-72 was quite complex.
 Code in the language was viewed by the interpreter as simply a stream of tokens.
 As Dan Ingalls later described it:

 The first (token) encountered (in a program) was looked up in the dynamic context, to determine the receiver of the subsequent message.
 The name lookup began with the class dictionary of the current activation.
 Failing there, it moved to the sender of that activation and so on up the sender chain.
 When a binding was finally found for the token, its value became the receiver of a new message, and the interpreter activated the code for that object's class.

 Thus the message-passing model in Smalltalk-72 was closely tied to a particular machine model and programming-language syntax that did not lend itself to concurrency.
 Also, although the system was bootstrapped on itself, the language constructs were not formally defined as objects that respond to Eval messages (see discussion below).
 This led some to believe that a new mathematical model of concurrent computation based on message passing should be simpler than Smalltalk-72.

 Subsequent versions of the Smalltalk language largely followed the path of using the virtual methods of Simula in the message-passing structure of programs.
-However Smalltalk-72 made primitives such as integers, floating point numbers, etc. into objects.
+However Smalltalk-72 made primitives such as integers, floating-point numbers, etc. into objects.
 The authors of Simula had considered making such primitives into objects but refrained largely for efficiency reasons.
 Java at first used the expedient of having both primitive and object versions of integers, floating point numbers, etc. The C# programming language (and later versions of Java, starting with Java 1.5) adopted using boxing and unboxing, a variant of which had been used earlier in some Lisp implementations.

 The Smalltalk system went on to become very influential, innovating in bitmap displays, personal computing, the class browser interface, and many other ways.
 For details see Kay's The Early History of Smalltalk.
 Meanwhile, the Actor efforts at MIT remained focused on developing the science and engineering of higher level concurrency.
 (See the paper by Jean-Pierre Briot for ideas that were developed later on how to incorporate some kinds of Actor concurrency into later versions of Smalltalk.)